TSFS-Ops/hemp-nexus-api/evidence/batch-v-verifynow-multicountry-idv-routing/CONTRACT_ALIGNMENT_IMPLEMENTATION.md

 No live VerifyNow calls were made.
 No production mode was used or referenced outside of existing, unchanged config-loading code.
 No real identity data was used anywhere -- only the confirmed sandbox values and clearly-fake test fixtures.
 No secrets were changed.
 No Supabase schema, migration, RLS, RPC or grant was changed.
 No change to manual-review/admin-review decision policy.
 No change to WaD gate policy.
 Legacy idv-verify was not touched.
 Client testing was not resumed.
 No claim of staging readiness is made here.

 Final verdict: VERIFYNOW_CONTRACT_ALIGNMENT_READY_FOR_PR_REVIEW

+## 11. Merge-risk note (documented baseline-CI exception)

+Full merge-risk note posted as a PR comment on PR #23 (VerifyNow Contract Alignment: confirmed SA and Nigeria routes) covering: which CI failures are pre-existing and unrelated to this PR's files; confirmation that no failing test touches the VerifyNow adapter, provider-contract-map, IdvStart UI, or the new source guards; confirmation that all 8 new VerifyNow contract-alignment UI test assertions pass in isolation; confirmation that existing IdvStart-related tests still pass; direct confirmation that the current tip of main (commit 59cb5ca, CI run #1970) already fails with the identical pattern (Lint->Typecheck->Test->Build, Schema drift check, E2E, Dependency audit all red; Batch 7 Guards and Governance rollback proof green; identical 46 failed / 444 passed test-file counts modulo this PR's own new passing test file); and confirmation that this PR introduces no new runtime risk beyond the confirmed VerifyNow route changes.

+Recommendation recorded in that note: merge PR #23 under a documented baseline-CI exception, since the failing checks are demonstrably pre-existing and identical on main and every VerifyNow-specific check passes.
+A separate, dedicated CI-baseline repair task (missing Supabase CI secrets, dependency audit findings, schema drift violations, ~30 unrelated failing suites) is recommended as its own follow-up, kept fully separate from this PR.

+See the PR #23 conversation thread for the full note.